 The SAPC will meet with a Covered Employee who has tested positive for alcohol and/or drugs.
 The SAPC will discuss what course of action may be appropriate, if any, and assistance from which the employee may benefit, if any, and will communicate a proposed return-to-work plan, if necessary, to the employee and department.
 The SAPC may recommend that the Covered Employee voluntarily enter into an appropriate rehabilitation program administered by the Covered Employee's health insurance carrier prior to returning to work.
-The Covered Employee may not return to work until the SAPC does not schedule a return-to-work test prior to returning to work.
-In the event that the SAPC does not schedule a return-to-work test before the Covered Employee's return-to-work date, the SAPC shall arrange for the Covered Employee notifying the SAPC in writing of a request to take a return-to-work test.
-If a Covered Employee fails a return-to-work test, he or she shall be placed on unpaid leave until testing negative but shall not be subject to any additional discipline due to a non-negative return-to-work test.
+The Covered Employee may not return to work until the SAPC certifies that the employeehe or she has a negative test prior to returning to work.
+In the event that the SAPC does not schedule a return-to-work test before the Covered Employee's return-to-work date, the SAPC shall arrange for the Covered Employee to take a return-to-work test within three (3) working days of the Covered Employee notifying the SAPC in writing of a request to take a return-to-work test.
+If a Covered Employee fails a return-to-work test, the employee he or she shall be placed on unpaid leave until testing negative but shall not be subject to any additional discipline due to a non-negative return-to-work test.
 The SAPC will provide a written release to the appropriate department or division certifying the employee's right to return to work.